gdramos/C-_AppMessager/README.md

 # C-_AppMessager
-c# AppMessager class to send message strings between two independent application written in C#
+C# AppMessager class to send message strings between two independent applications written in C# using the SendMessage function from the user32.dll.